Welcome to Health Services!

 Non Prescription Medication (over the counter):

 “Medication” pertains to prescription medications and all over the counter medications (including cough drops).
-JH and HS students may carry their own cough drops after the school has received permission through the SNAP Health Portal or they have submitted a Medication Authorization form to the clinic. *Multiple students in one family may share an over the counter medication, however each child requires an individual Medication Authorization form. *
+JH and HS students may carry their own cough drops after the school has submitted a Medication Authorization form to the clinic. *Multiple students in one family may share an over the counter medication, however each child requires an individual Medication Authorization form. *

 For your convenience the clinic will stock the following medications: